TIBCOSoftware/snappy-examples/README.md

 |2016-05-25 16:45:29.027|publisher29|advertiser29|website836|WA |0.896101|cookie781|

-We pre-aggregate these logs by publisher and geo, and compute the average bid, the number of impressions and the number of uniques (the number of unique users that viewed the Ad) every 2 seconds.
+We pre-aggregate these logs by publisher and geo, and compute the average bid, the number of impressions and the number of uniques (the number of unique users that viewed the Ad) every 2 seconds(TODO[vatsal]- every second?).
 We want to maintain the last day’s worth of data in memory for interactive analytics from external clients.
 Some examples of interactive queries:
 - **Find total uniques for a certain AD grouped on geography;**
 - **Impression trends for advertisers over time;**